-The CCS assists the individual and the team in coordinating generic resources, natural supports, services available through other programs, Medicaid State Plan services, and <a href="waiver-Waiver-Waiver-w discovered through the PCP process.
-The PCP serves as a working plan that details the individualized plan to address his or herparticipant's specific needs while working towards achieving and maintaining a good quality of life, in accordance with the individual's goals, related to social life, spirituality, citizenship, advocacy, and preferences.
+The CCS assists the individual and the team in coordinating generic resources, natural supports, services available through other programs, Medicaid State Plan services, and waiver-Waiver program services.
+The CCS provides case management services, including assisting the participant to connect with this array of services and supports and ensure ensures their coordination.

+The Person-Centered Plan (PCP) is the focal point for coordinating services available under various programs, including this waiverWaiver program, which meets the individual's needs, goals, and preferences as identified in the PCP.
+It reflects who the person is and those things that are important to and for him/her and identifies their needs, goals and preferences as discovered through the PCP process.
+The PCP serves as a working plan that details the individual's individualized plan to address his or herparticipant's specific needs while working towards achieving and maintaining a good quality of life, in accordance with the participant's goals, related to social life, spirituality, citizenship, advocacy, and preferences.
 The PCP includes focus areas that individuals can explore related to employment, communication, life-long learning, community involvement, day-to-day, finance, home and housing, health and wellness, and relationships' goals.